Remains of 2 children found inside suitcases bought from storage facility auction in New Zealand

 The family alerted police to the discovery last week after finding the remains inside the suitcases.
-New Zealand police characterized the situation as “extremely upsetting.”
+New Zealand police characterized the find as “extremely upsetting.”

 Police said the family was “understandably distressed” by the discovery, which was made in the South Auckland suburb of Manurewa.